Elukoye/Elukoye/README.md

 ## I'm a Developer!

-- 🔭 I’m currently working on this revolutionary app [TeachYourselfcs](https://teachyourselfcs.com/)!
+- 🔭 I’m currently working on [TeachYourselfcs](https://teachyourselfcs.com/)!
 - 🌱  My next challenge is in developing APIs and backend for apps🤣.
 - 👯 I’m looking to grow my skills in Ruby and JavaScript.
 - 🥅 2020 Goals: Work for a company with a great cause as a Full-stack Developer and deliver 3 Tech talks.